Turiyananda: Life of an Ascetic

 After the death of Vivekananda, Turiyananda left the newly built Belur Math and went to Vrindaban and Uttarkashi.
 He built an ashrama in Almora together with Swami Shivananda, another brother disciple.
 He later developed diabetes and was operated upon for a curbuncle, without the use of chloroform or any anesthetic.
-The last three years of his life were spent at the Ramakrishna Mission Sevashram in Varanasi, where he left his mortal coil on 21 July 1922.
+The last three years of his life were spent at the Ramakrishna Mission Sevashram in Varanasi, where he died on 21 July 1922.

 Turiyananda spent the next several years practicing intense contemplation in Vrindavan, in different places in the Himalayas, in Dehra Dun, Kankhal, Almora, etc. He finally settled down in Varanasi in February 1919.
 During the last few years he suffered much from diabetes.
 He died on 21 July 1922 at Varanasi.
 Moments before dying he repeated the Upanishadic mantra 'Satyam, Jnanam Anantham Brahma' meaning 'God is Truth, Wisdom and Infinity' along with his brother disciple Swami Akhandananda after which he was heard muttering in Bengali 'Brahma Satya, Jagat Satya; Sab Satya.
 Satye Pran Pratishtitha' which means `God is Truth, the World is also Truth, Everything is Truth.
 Life is based on Truth'.
 This was radically different from the orthodox 'Brahma Satyam Jagad Mithya' meaning God is Truth and the World is false.
 These unorthodox last words, which were spoken impromptu, has generally been taken as the vision seen by an illumined sage who sees God everywhere.